weikangg/PropertyIQ/README.md

 * URA API
 * Google maps API

->Prerequsite
+>Prerequsite others
 * Clone this project

 <h2 align="center"> :hammer_and_wrench:	Setup</h2>

 >Setup

 Please follow carefully during the setup process.

-The following was done using a window 11 system, macOS should be relatively simmilar.
-Your mileage may vary
+The following was done using a window 11 system, macOS should be relatively similar.
+Your mileage may vary.
 1) Create Python virtual environment in VS Code
 2) Start virtual environment
 3) Install dependencies